LinusKorihs/Chroma-Quest-The-Lost-Colors/Readme.md

   int x = 5;
   int y = 3;

-  // Erklärung: The sum of both numbers will be calculated and safed in the variable result int result = sum(x, y);
+  // Explanation: The sum of both numbers will be calculated and safed in the variable result int result = sum(x, y);
 }
 ```